Indianapolis cavemen diet: How to eat Paleo in Indy

 Why is the Indianapolis community seemingly just getting on the Paleo bandwagon?
 Some may attribute this prehistoric diet’s recent popularity to the increasing presence of CrossFit gyms in Indianapolis.
 According to CNN.com, the CrossFit community has greatly influenced the support and following of this diet.

 As with every new diet and nutrition regimen, it is vitally important to consult your health care provider before adopting the new practice.
-The Paleo Diet is not without critics; so consulting your doctor will help determine if the it’s the right diet for you.
+The Paleo Diet is not without critics, so consulting your doctor will help determine if it’s the right diet for you.

 Have you tried the Paleo Diet?
 Are you a member of the Indy CrossFit community?
 We’d love to hear your experience in the comments.

 Kristie Smith is the founder and CEO of the Indy Homes Real Estate Team.
 She is a REALTOR, and is one of the most recognized and accomplished Indiana real estate agents.
 Ranked among Central Indiana's top 10 real estate teams, the Indy Homes Team specializes in relocating families moving to the Indy area, as well as Helping People on the Move locally in Indy.